FrankSolleveld/FrankSolleveld/README.md

 - a personal project concerning cognitive behavioural therapy called AltoThought.
 - the NS International app from Nationale Spoorwegen.

-### 💡 Goals for 2022
+### 💡 Goals for 2023
-- Submitting AltoThought to the App Store, which is now Live!
-[App Store Link](https://apps.apple.com/nl/app/altothought/id1620703133?l=en)
+- Adding iCloud Synchronization to AltoThought
+- Make a first version of MyESO.
+An iOS app that serves as a companion for ESO players.

 ### 🌴 Fun facts
 - Heavy metal is my taste of music